 - (1) All ownership of subsidiaries is 100% unless otherwise indicated.
-Certain subsidiaries are indirectly owned by us through wholly-owned subsidiaries not reflected above. - (2) Colombian branch is not a separate legal entity.
+Certain subsidiaries are indirectly owned by us through wholly-owned subsidiaries not reflected above. - (2) Subject to completion of the Sabina Transaction (as defined herein).
+See below "General Development of the Business Three Year History - Developments Subsequent to December 31, 2022" for a discussion of the Sabina Transaction, including the conditions that must be satisfied for the Sabina Transaction to be completed.